 The narrative of Utopia is made up of three intersecting stories of loneliness and isolation that seamlessly weave together the very different lives of characters based in Afghanistan, India and Scotland.
-You will be thrown into states of both hope and hopelessness, feeling compelled to route for the protagonist, Janan’s, happiness; a woman from Afghanistan who travels to the UK for artificial insemination.
+The film plunges you into states of both hope and hopelessness, as you route for the protagonist, Janan’s, happiness; a woman from Afghanistan who travels to the UK for artificial insemination.
 After William, a medical sciences student working at a clinic that Janan is registered at, switches the donor’s semen for his own, Janan’s courageous decision to bear a child takes a complicated turn.
-What she is left with is the painful truth of what William has done and the added pain of finding out that the unintended father of her child comes from a family with a long standing connection to the forces that have served in wars in her homeland.
-What will happen following these revelations is dark and heart-rending, and given the film’s title, shocking, but definitely worth the watch!
+What she is left with is the painful truth of what William has done and the added pain of finding out that the unintended father of her child comes from a family with a long-standing connection to the very forces that have served in wars in her homeland.
+What happens following these revelations is dark and heart-rending.

-Throughout the film, we beg for Janan’s bliss but instead, we are left as empty and hurt as she is, and this is the power of cinema.
 Utopia’s ability to stir its audience proves just how compelling the combined works of Nazer and Aghee are in creating a milestone tale.
-But with all the suffering and unfortunate events that the character’s face in mind, all the unhappy ever afters we witness in the film, where everything seems to be going downhill and where silver linings do not exist, the question still stands: Is there such a thing as Utopia?
+But with all the suffering and pain the character’s face, all the emotional turbulence we witness in the film, with all hope feeling lost, the question still stands: Is there such a thing as Utopia?

 Rim Karama is a 3rd year English and Film Studies student from Queen Mary University, published author, poet and film enthusiast.